-Table of Excepti ons Situation Definition of the Subject to the following situation conditions a.
+Table of Excepti ons Situation Definition of the situation Subject to the following conditions a.
 Child helps his family or family enterprise i.
 Family- child's - Mother - Father - Brother or Sister - Mother's biological brother or sister - Father's biological brother or sister OR ii.
 Family Enterprise - - Work - Profession - Manufacture or - Business performed by members of the child's family i.
 The help done is not in a hazardous occupation or process listed in Part A or Part B of the Schedule of the Act ii.
 Shall not include any activity that is remunerative for the child or his family or the family enterprise iii.
 Shall not include any activity where he substitutes an adult or adolescent iv.
 Shall not be in contravention of any law for the time being in force 'Help' provided by the child, in addition to the above, shall be further subject to, iii.
 Help means: Aid or Assist family only in such a manner that is not incidental to - Any occupation, work, profession, v.
 Child's Family must be the occupier of the family enterprise vi.
 Task must not be performed during school hours or between 7pm and 8 am manufacture or business Or for any payment or benefit to the child or any person having control over the child And which is not detrimental to the growth, education and overall development of the child vii.
 Provided sufficient rest and shall not work continuously for more than 3 hours at a stretch viii.
 Shall not interfere or affect the child's - Right to education - School attendance - Education or related activities such as homework or extracurricular activities b.
-Working as an artist in an audio- visual entertainment industry, including but not restricted to: - Advertisemen ts - Films - Television - Serials - Any other such entertainment or sports activities I. Shall not include circuses or street performances for monetary gain II.
-Shall include other activities where child him/her self is participating in: - Sports competition or event or training for such competition or event - Cinema, documentary, shows on television such as quiz, reality show, talent show or radio program - Drama serials - Anchor of a show or event - Other artistic performances that the Central Government i.
+Working as an artist in an audio- visual entertainment industry, including but no restricted to: - Advertisement ts - Films - Television - Serials - Any other such entertainment or sports activities activities where child him/her self is participating in: - Sports competition or event or training for such competition or i.
 Hours of work: 5 hours a day; not more than three hours without rest. ii.
-Permission in Form C: - Valid for 6 months from date of issue - Shall state provisions made available for - One responsible person per maximum of 5 children for each production - Education - Safety - Protection from sexual offence and mechanism for reporting any such offence against a child - Physical and mental health of the child - Nutritional diet - Safe, clean shelter - Child shall not consecutively work for more than 27 days. iii.
+Permission in Form C: - Valid for 6 months from date of issue - Shall state provisions made available for • One responsible person per maximum of 5 children for each production • Education • Safety • Protection from sexual offence and mechanism for reporting any such offence against a child • Physical and mental health of the child • Nutritional diet • Safe, clean shelter • Child shall not consecutively work for more than 27 days. iii.
 20% of the child's earning shall be deposited in a nationalised bank in the permits on individual case name of the child and shall be credited on attaining majority iii.
-Producer of audio visual production house or manager of any commercial event including children must take permission from the District Magistrate in Form C provided with the Central Government Rules iv.
-All audio- visual entertainment involving children shall issue a disclaimer at the beginning stating, 'that due permission was obtained for involvement of children, and their protection from abuse, neglect and exploitation was ensured in line with the laws of India'
+Producer of audio visual production house or manager of any commercial event including children must take permission from the District Magistrate in Form C provided with the Central Government Rules , ,